The Jordan-H\"older property and Grothendieck monoids of exact categories: Posets of admissible subobjects

 (4) We may assume that $X \neq 0$.
 Then (4) follows by applying (3) to a chain $0 < X$ of $\PP(X)$. \end{proof} \begin{remark} Let $\EE$ be an exact category and suppose that for every $X\in\EE$ there exists at least one composition series of $X$.
 Even so, $\EE$ may not be a length exact category, since lengths of finite chains of $\PP(X)$ may be arbitrary large (unfortunately the author does not know such an example).
 However, if $\EE$ is an abelian category (or more generally, an exact category such that every subobject poset is a modular lattice), then $\EE$ is a length exact category.
 This follows from Theorem \ref{latticejh}. \end{remark}

-\begin{remark} In the recent paper \cite{hr}, it was shown that \emph{nice} exact categories, which are pre-abelian categories satisfying the \emph{nice axiom}, satisfy (JHP). \end{remark} By definition, (JHP) implies the unique length property for length exact categories.
+\begin{remark} In a recent paper \cite{bht}, two classes of exact categories are introduced and are shown to satisfy (JHP); \emph{diamond exact categories} and Krull-Schmidt \emph{Artin-Wedderburn categories}. \end{remark} By definition, (JHP) implies the unique length property for length exact categories.
 For concrete (counter-)examples concerning (JHP) and the unique length property, we refer the reader to Section \ref{jhpex}.

 In the remaining part of this section, we give a sufficient condition for the unique length property by using the theory of modular lattices.